samene/pulumi-hcloud-kubeadm/README.md

 # pulumi-hcloud-kubeadm

-A simple [Pulumi](https://www.pulumi.com/) project in Go to create Hetzner instances and install a kubernetes cluster on them using kubeadm
+A [Pulumi](https://www.pulumi.com/) project in Go to create Hetzner instances and install a kubernetes cluster on them using kubeadm

 ## Pre-requisites
 - Go installed (min 1.18) - [How-to](https://go.dev/doc/install)